chicken-developer/Scala_edx_Coursera/README.md

-"This is all edX course excercises"
+"This is all edX & Coursera course exercises"